Student Rights and Responsibilities

 3. Where the student denies the charges, the University presenter/complainant will bear the burden of proving the charges by a preponderance of the evidence.

 4. Should an accused student fail to appear after proper notification, the hearing will be conducted in absentia.
-Evidence in support of the charges will be presented to and considered by the judicial body.
+Evidence in support of the charges will be presented to and considered by the hearing body.

 6. The presiding chairperson of each conduct board will exercise control over the hearing.
 A hearing body need not observe formal rules of evidence and may exclude unduly repetitious or irrelevant evidence.